 Plus, VPN Proxy Pro One has a very small server network, with servers in just 15+ countries.
 This prevents many users from connecting to a server in their home country or a nearby country for the fastest speeds.
 Another thing that bothers me is the VPN lacks extra features like split-tunneling, an ad blocker, or obfuscation tools to get around government firewalls in countries like China and Iran.
 There are other antiviruses that bundle a VPN in their internet security suites that include better security and are more feature rich.

 In addition to the features mentioned above, Trend Micro comes with some decent additional features:

-- Pay Guard: Opens a secure browser window for online banking or shopping (Chrome, Firefox, Edge, Internet Explorer).
+- Pay Guard: Opens a secure browser window for online banking or shopping (Chrome, Firefox, Edge).

 - Data Theft Prevention: Blocks sensitive data such as credit card numbers from being sent over the internet.

 - Folder Shield: Adds extra security to selected folders to stop ransomware from encrypting them.

 - Trend Micro Vault: Stores sensitive files in a password-protected folder.

 - Trend Micro Diagnostic Toolkit: Generates troubleshooting logs, adds real-time scanning exceptions, reboots your PC into safe mode, and more.